 Was it difficult to pursue a fledgling start-up idea, building a product which few women have adopted globally, let alone in India where we greatly lag in sanitary product usage?
 Guha commends her mother for giving her the gumption to take a risky plunge.
 The daughter of Sujata Keshavan, who founded India’s first graphic design firm Ray + Keshavan, and who now runs Varana, the luxe clothing label, and writer Ramachandra Guha, she explains that she came from a very interesting house where the mother was the breadwinner and an entrepreneur.
 It made her think, “OK I am doing this interesting project at Harvard and maybe we don’t have a lot of money but we have a small grant,” so she didn’t hesitate.
 Asan launched in India with a small team, including co-founder and COO Anuradha Mahadevan, a former Ernst & Young consultant and engineer.
 Boot-strapped and funded via a prestigious GBP 20,000 entrepreneurship prize from Guha’s undergraduate alma mater King’s College, Cambridge, and a $7,000 grant from Harvard University, Asan is in early talks to raise venture capital funding.

-the magical cup
+The magical cup

 Most start-ups face uphill battles; ones selling menstrual cups face even bigger ones.
 Surmounting attitudes towards insertable sanitary products in a country like India are massive.
 Guha recognises that it will take time.
 But she’s surprised at the suspicions around the company’s donation programme.
 “We get a number of queries from women saying ‘ you’re lying, there’s no proof that the cups you are donating will be used,’ or ‘I am educated and I won’t use it, so why would a poor person insert it.
 The truth is that poor working women are super open to it because they just don’t have a good solution.
 If you’re using rags that are impossible to clean every day and you’re embarrassed to hang them out to dry and or you can’t walk because you’re so uncomfortable, of course you’re willing to try something new.
 Breaking down stereotypes and battling these misconceptions is a huge challenge.”
 In fact, the Asan cup is referred to as a ‘magical cup’ by women in villages in Karnataka where the company has been running a six-month pilot programme.
 It partners with two non-profits closely aligned with women’s health, SEWA and Belaku Trust.